notSam25/LadueQuotes/README.md

 >  "You like gay black porn?
 I can send some to you!" - Nick Rabies
 >
 >  "Python is better" - Noah walk
+>  "I don't care if you're not gonna be in class.
+That makes me happy 😈 😈 😈 😈 😈" - Gee Whyte